 The CMS offers private instruction in piano, voice, guitar, strings, brass, woodwinds, percussion, music theory, and music composition.
 In addition to private lessons, CMS offers group classes, music ensembles, and music theory lessons to all who aspire to enhance their musical knowledge and ability.

-The Community Music School faculty includes undergraduate and graduate music students enrolled in the UGA Hodgson School of Music, as well as professional musicians from the surrounding community.
-Our teachers have various degree objectives including music therapy, music education, and music performance.
+Faculty of the Community Music School includes undergraduate and graduate music students enrolled in the UGA Hodgson School of Music, as well as professional musicians from the surrounding community.
+Our student teachers have various degree objectives including music therapy, music education, and music performance.
 No matter what the degree, each CMS faculty member is dedicated to the musical development of every student in the school.
 Faculty members of the University of Georgia Hugh Hodgson School of Music participate in the Community Music School by teaching master classes, observing lessons, mentoring CMS faculty, and assisting with CMS class curricula.

 We have all heard about the studies claiming that music makes you smarter.
 Music may or may not actually make you smarter but it does teach and utilize life skills that will help you succeed in all areas of life including patience, perseverence, self-evaluation, time-management, physical dexterity, discipline, humility, short-term and long-term goal setting and acheivement, as well as listening and observational skills.
 These are skills necessary to be successful in any profession!